 Sponsored by the Healthcare Affinity and Women of Hopkins

 Intimate partner violence is a serious, preventable public health problem that affects millions.
 As we contend with escalating stressors and disconnection from regular sources of support and stability, the unique circumstances of this pandemic raise challenges and increasing danger for many.
 Join Dr. Nancy R. Glass and Dr. Laura Murray as they discuss interpersonal violence, substance abuse, and mental health issues that often occur simultaneously.
 They'll share their innovative tools that address safety planning and reduce the treatment gap to get effective treating to those in need.
-This program will be presented on Zoom.
-A link will be shared with all registrants in advance of the program.

 MEET OUR SPEAKERS

 Nancy E. Glass, PhD, MPH, MS, RN, Professor, Associate Director, Johns Hopkins Center for Global Health, Independence Chair in Nursing Education